 BGS joins international research into robotic revolution

-International research illustrates the opportunities and challenges that robots and autonomous systems, could bring for urban biodiversity and ecosystems in the future.08/01/2021 By BGS Press
+International research illustrates the opportunities and challenges that robots and autonomous systems, could bring for urban biodiversity and ecosystems in the future.08/01/2021

 International research published this week, illustrates the opportunities and challenges that robots and autonomous systems, known as RAS, could bring for urban biodiversity and ecosystems in the future.

-BGS Principal Modeller, Dr Andrew Barkwith, was part of a global team who contributed to the paper, ‘A global horizon scan of the future impacts of robotics and autonomous systems on urban ecosystems’, published in Nature Ecology and Evolution.
+BGS Principal Modeller Dr Andrew Barkwith was part of a global team who contributed to the paper ‘A global horizon scan of the future impacts of robotics and autonomous systems on urban ecosystems’, published in Nature Ecology and Evolution.

 Led by the University of Leeds, the research explores emerging trends and likely future developments that could transform our natural environment and brings together views from 170 researchers and stakeholders from 35 countries around the world and from a variety of disciplines.

 Robots and autonomous systems are technologies that can sense, analyse, interact with and manipulate their physical environment.
-They include automated vehicles, automated irrigation, smart buildings which mitigate heat stress, drones able to apply pesticides and wireless sensor networks used for monitoring.
+They include automated vehicles, automated irrigation, smart buildings that mitigate heat stress, drones able to apply pesticides and wireless sensor networks used for monitoring.